icon-project/goloop/doc/gochain_icon_local_node_guide.md

-## Step2.Build Docker image and goloop CLI for local
+## Step 2.
+Build Docker image and goloop CLI for local

 First of all, you need checkout git specific branch and run make file.